Network Oblivious Transfer via Noisy Broadcast Channels: Main results

 \section{Main results}

 In this section, we present the principal theoretical contributions of our work.
 We derive general outer bounds on the achievable OT rate region for both non-colluding and colluding honest-but-curious parties over a DM-BC.
 Furthermore, we propose two explicit OT protocols tailored for noisy broadcast environments: the first ensures correctness and privacy for non-colluding users, while the second maintains secrecy even in the presence of collusion.
-Together, these results provide a unified framework for understanding and quantifying the OT capacity in broadcast networks under information-theoretic security constraints. \begin{theorem} In a general $\binom{2}{1}\text{-OT}^{k_i}$ setup over a DM-BC $\mathcal{W}:\mathcal{X}\rightarrow \mathcal{Y}_1\mathcal{Y}_2:P_{Y_1Y_2|X}(y_1,y_2|x)$ with honest-but-curious non-colluding parties, if an OT rate pair is achievable, then it belongs to the set of all rate pairs $(R_1,R_2)\in\mathbb{R}^2_{+}$ that satisfy:
+Together, these results provide a unified framework for understanding and quantifying the OT capacity in broadcast networks under information-theoretic security constraints.